kmwtechnology/lucille/doc/site/content/en/docs/reference/defining-pipelines.md

 ---

+## Testing Your Ingest

+You can verify that your pipeline produces the expected output by running it in test mode.
+Lucille's test mode executes the full pipeline end-to-end — real connectors, real stages, real document routing — but bypasses the search backend and captures all output in memory for assertion.
+This requires writing a short Java test.
+See [Testing Pipelines]({{< relref "docs/developer-guide/testing" >}}) for a complete guide.

+For config-only validation (no Java required), use the `-validate` flag described in [Writing a Config]({{< relref "docs/reference/writing-a-config" >}}).

+---

 ## Building a Pipeline From Code

 For integration tests or programmatic usage, pipelines can be constructed from a Config object: